 The remainder of this article takes up these seven questions in turn.

 One advantage to defining “reasoning” capaciously, as here, is that it helps one recognize that the processes whereby we come to be concretely aware of moral issues are integral to moral reasoning as it might more narrowly be understood.
 Recognizing moral issues when they arise requires a highly trained set of capacities and a broad range of emotional attunements.
 Philosophers of the moral sense school of the 17th and 18th centuries stressed innate emotional propensities, such as sympathy with other humans.
 Classically influenced virtue theorists, by contrast, give more importance to the training of perception and the emotional growth that must accompany it.
-Among contemporary philosophers working in empirical ethics there is a similar divide, with some arguing that we process situations using an innate moral grammar (Mikhail 2011) and some emphasizing the role of emotions in that processing (Haidt 2001, Greene 2007).
+Among contemporary philosophers working in empirical ethics there is a similar divide, with some arguing that we process situations using an innate moral grammar (Mikhail 2011) and some emphasizing the role of emotions in that processing (Haidt 2001, Prinz 2007, Greene 2014).
 For the moral reasoner, a crucial task for our capacities of moral recognition is to mark out certain features of a situation as being morally salient.
-Sartre's student, for instance, focused on the competing claims of his mother and the Free French, giving them each an importance to his situation that he did not give to eating French cheese or wearing a uniform.
+Sartre’s student, for instance, focused on the competing claims of his mother and the Free French, giving them each an importance to his situation that he did not give to eating French cheese or wearing a uniform.
 To say that certain features are marked out as morally salient is not to imply that the features thus singled out answer to the terms of some general principle or other: we will come to the question of particularism, below.
 Rather, it is simply to say that recognitional attention must have a selective focus.

-What will be counted as a moral issue or difficulty, in the sense requiring moral agents' recognition, will again vary by moral theory.
+What will be counted as a moral issue or difficulty, in the sense requiring moral agents’ recognition, will again vary by moral theory.
 Not all moral theories would count filial loyalty and patriotism as moral duties.
 It is only at great cost, however, that any moral theory could claim to do without a layer of moral thinking involving situation-recognition.
 A calculative sort of utilitarianism, perhaps, might be imagined according to which there is no need to spot a moral issue or difficulty, as every choice node in life presents the agent with the same, utility-maximizing task.
 Perhaps Jeremy Bentham held a utilitarianism of this sort.
-For the more plausible utilitarianisms mentioned above, however, such as Mill's and Hare's, the agent does not always calculate afresh, but must instead be alive to the possibility that because the ordinary “landmarks and direction posts” lead one astray in the situation at hand, one must make recourse to a more direct and critical mode of moral reasoning.
+For the more plausible utilitarianisms mentioned above, however, such as Mill’s and Hare’s, agents need not always calculate afresh, but must instead be alive to the possibility that because the ordinary “landmarks and direction posts” lead one astray in the situation at hand, they must make recourse to a more direct and critical mode of moral reasoning.
 Recognizing whether one is in one of those situations thus becomes the principal recognitional task for the utilitarian agent.
 (Whether this task can be suitably confined, of course, has long been one of the crucial questions about whether such indirect forms of utilitarianism, attractive on other grounds, can prevent themselves from collapsing into a more Benthamite, direct form: cf. Brandt 1979.)

 Note that, as we have been describing moral uptake, we have not implied that what is perceived is ever a moral fact.
 Rather, it might be that what is perceived is some ordinary, descriptive feature of a situation that is, for whatever reason, morally relevant.
 An account of moral uptake will interestingly impinge upon the metaphysics of moral facts, however, if it holds that moral facts can be perceived.
-Importantly intermediate, in this respect, is the set of judgments involving so-called “thick” evaluative concepts — for example, that someone is callous, boorish, just, or brave.
+Importantly intermediate, in this respect, is the set of judgments involving so-called “thick” evaluative concepts – for example, that someone is callous, boorish, just, or brave (see the entry on thick ethical concepts).
 These do not invoke the supposedly “thinner” terms of overall moral assessment, “good,” or “right.”
 Yet they are not innocent of normative content, either.
 Plainly, we do recognize callousness when we see clear cases of it.
-Plainly, too — whatever the metaphysical implications of the last fact — our ability to describe our situations in these thick normative terms is crucial to our ability to reason morally.
+Plainly, too – whatever the metaphysical implications of the last fact – our ability to describe our situations in these thick normative terms is crucial to our ability to reason morally.

 It is debated how closely our abilities of moral discernment are tied to our moral motivations.
 For Aristotle and many of his ancient successors, the two are closely linked, in that someone not brought up into virtuous motivations will not see things correctly.
 For instance, cowards will overestimate dangers, the rash will underestimate them, and the virtuous will perceive them correctly (Eudemian Ethics 1229b23–27).
 By the Stoics, too, having the right motivations was regarded as intimately tied to perceiving the world correctly; but whereas Aristotle saw the emotions as allies to enlist in support of sound moral discernment, the Stoics saw them as inimical to clear perception of the truth (cf. Nussbaum 2001).